kongzhexin/vue-sample/README.md

 npm run build
 ```

-For detailed explanation on how things work, consult the[docs for Vue 2.0](https://vuefe.cn)
+For detailed explanation on how things work, consult the [docs for Vue 2.0](https://vuefe.cn)